W4NPN’s Ham Radio Hobby

 Ham Projects in the que include:

-* Rebuilding the workbench general purpose HV power supply.
+* Rebuilding the workbench low voltage general purpose power supply.

 * Finishing a homebrew 500 watt 813 tube linear amp.